-The stuff is the consistency of snotty paste - not unlike rubber cement that bubbles and froths in the presence of UV light.
+APPLICATION: The stuff is the consistency of snotty paste - not unlike rubber cement that bubbles and froths in the presence of UV light.
 A cheap horse-hair brush works great to apply (synthetic is ok but don't use foam).

 Spread on a nice snotty layer only on the areas you want to whiten.
 This stuff ain't cheap to make so make it last!
 Cover and store any remaining gel in a cool dark area to use later for touch-ups due to evaporation.
 I used the remaining gel for two separate touch-up applications - although they may not have been so necessary had I covered the parts with cling wrap.